Gibson Mercury II

 ...Only an observant musician like Jimmy Henshaw would notice in last week's picture of group Eight Hertz that one of the guys was using his old amp.
 "It's the one I used when I played with The VIPs during the sixties and the one that Jimi Hendrix plugged into on his UK debut," remembers Jimmy...

-Fifty years later, Rod Harrod, who actually managed the Scotch at the time, describes the evening in his very interesting book "Jimi Hendrix 50 Years On - The Truth" (PROmpt Press 2016).
+Fifty years later, Rod Harrod, who actually managed the Scotch at the time, describes the evening in his book "Jimi Hendrix 50 Years On - The Truth" (PROmpt Press 2016).
 He lists the songs that Jimi played that night, including Summer Time Blues, Wild Thing, and Hey Joe.

-In "Eyewitness Hendrix" Johnny Black has the same event occurring (probably incorrectly) on the 27th September.
+In "Eyewitness Hendrix" (Carlton 1999) Johnny Black has the same event occurring (possibly incorrectly) on the 27th September.

-Sadly Jim Henshaw died in 2007 after a long career in the music business.
+Sadly Jim Henshaw died in 2007 after a long and well respected career in the music and electronics business.
 The VIPs' music is still very much available though.
 Amazon have a compilation CD, with 28 tracks of studio and live recordings (also available as an MP3 download).

 Audio CD (November 27, 2006) The Complete V.I.P.s [Import][Original recording remastered] Label: Repertoire ASIN: B000K2RD3K

 Thanks also to 'juckreizdelmenhorst' for the YouTube post at http://youtu.be/yoTAdGFqoh8.
 Walter Johnstone would probably have been the drummer on this recording, not Mike Kellie.